puppetlabs/puppetlabs-tomcat/README.md

 ##### `attributes_to_remove`

-Specifies any attributes to remove from the Valve.
+Specifies an array of attributes to remove from the element.

-Should be a hash of the format 'attribute' => 'value'.

-Optional
+Valid options: an array of strings.

+Default value: `[]`.

 #### tomcat::config::context::valve
 Specifies Valve elements in `${catalina_base}/conf/context.xml`

 ##### `ensure`

-specifies whether you are trying to add or remove the Valve element.
-Valid values are 'true', 'false', 'present', and 'absent'.
+Specifies whether you are trying to add or remove the Valve element.

+Valid values are 'present', 'absent'.

 Defaults to 'present'

 ##### `resource_name`

 The name of the Resource to be created, relative to the java:comp/env context.

 Default: `$name`

 ##### `resource_type`